bobstermyang/riot-java-library/README.md

 ## Setup

+You can either compile the library yourself or you can download the compiled .jar file @ https://drive.google.com/file/d/0BxgiDCyluJNvS1ZQcnh2eTlhdUE/view?usp=sharing.
-Add it as an external library to your project.
+Then add it as an external library to your project.
+Easy peasy.

 ## Usage